Levee: Failures and breaches

 Among various failure mechanisms that cause levee breaches, soil erosion is found to be one of the most important factors.
 Predicting soil erosion and scour generation when overtopping happens is important in order to design stable levee and floodwalls.
 There have been numerous studies to investigate the erodibility of soils.
 Briaud et al. (2008) used Erosion Function Apparatus (EFA) test to measure the erodibility of the soils and afterwards by using Chen 3D software, numerical simulations were performed on the levee to find out the velocity vectors in the overtopping water and the generated scour when the overtopping water impinges the levee.
 By analyzing the results from EFA test, an erosion chart to categorize erodibility of the soils was developed.
 Hughes and Nadal in 2009 studied the effect of combination of wave overtopping and storm surge overflow on the erosion and scour generation in levees.
 The study included hydraulic parameters and flow characteristics such as flow thickness, wave intervals, surge level above levee crown in analyzing scour development.
 According to the laboratory tests, empirical correlations related to average overtopping discharge were derived to analyze the resistance of levee against erosion.
 These equations could only fit to the situation, similar to the experimental tests, while they can give a reasonable estimation if applied to other conditions.

 Osouli et al. (2014) and Karimpour et al. (2015) conducted lab scale physical modeling of levees to evaluate score characterization of different levees due to floodwall overtopping.

 Another approach applied to prevent levee failures is electrical resistivity tomography (ERT).
 This non-destructive geophysical method can detect in advance critical saturation areas in embankments.
 ERT can thus be used in monitoring of seepage phenomena in earth structures and act as an early warning system, e.g., in critical parts of levees or embankments.

-Negative impacts
+In the United States, levee and floodwall tolerances are often expressed as a percentage exceedance level, with <1% annual chance flood indicating a hedge that less than one flood in 100 years is expected to breach it.

-Large scale structures designed to modify natural processes inevitably have some drawbacks or negative impacts.
+Environmental impacts